minsun-ss/mads/README.md

 Workload: light/medium

+Songs: G-Idle.
+Can I mention how much I really like Soyeon?

 #### SIADS 543 - Unsupervised Learning
 At this point all of the material in this course was new to me, but did not find the workload much significantly heavier than what is in 542.
 A little less zombie like in that the problems are no longer are "here's some data, shove it in to